Importance of Price in the Buying Decision

 Often the price is the first factor a customer notices about a product.
 While the customer may base his final buying decision on the product’s overall benefits, he is likely to compare the price with the perceived value of the product to evaluate it.
 After learning about the price, the customers try to learn more about product qualities.

-If a product is priced too high, then the customer may lose interest in knowing more.
+If a product is too high, the customer may lose interest in knowing more.
 But if he thinks that a product is affordable, he would try to get more information about it.
 Therefore the price is a critical factor that influences a buyer’s decision.

 Price regulates demand: